Mindful Moments

 Posted on Updated on

-People are living longer, staying active in the work force longer, and need to continuously learn to keep up with the ever changing world.
+People are living longer, staying active in the workforce longer, and need to continuously learn to keep up with the ever-changing world.
+Once retired from the workforce, learning is key to staying healthy and enjoying life.

 Learning is a physical and emotional based process.
 It requires you to be connected with thinking, acting, and feeling.
-Active learning experiences (discussion, simulations, games, and role plays) change your brain as you learn new knowledge; you create new brain cell connections.
-These changes in the brain will reverse when you do not have the opportunity to use the skills you developed.
+Active learning experiences change your brain as you learn new knowledge; you create new brain cell connections.
+These changes in the brain will reverse if you do not have the opportunity to use the skills you developed.
 Optimal sleep and silencing the mind through meditation will also enhance the availability of these brain cell connections.

-To stay in the continuous learning and continuous growth mindset add the following active learning experiences to your daily habits:
+To stay in the continuous learning and continuous growth mindset I encourage you to add the following active learning experiences to your daily habits:

 Be great at your job

-• First, get clarity on the expectations of your current job.
+• Be clear on the expectations of your current job.

-• Second, ask your manager, customers, and peers for feedback and regularly ask what you can do to improve.
+• Regularly ask a variety of people for feedback, exploring what you can do to improve.

 Explore and apply what you learn